cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 ## Definition

-**Asynchronous programming** is a model where (relatively) long-running tasks can be started in the background, allowing the thread to do other work (on the same thread if it doesn't require the preceding task result, or by releasing it to the threadpool if it cannot proceed without the result) instead of blocking while users or other requests are waiting.
+**Asynchronous programming** is a model where (relatively) long-running tasks can be started in the background, allowing the thread to do other work instead of blocking while users or other requests are waiting.

 Both user interfaces as well as backend services can benefit from this, the former in being responsive to the user, the latter in being able to process other requests while the async operation is in progress.